-Refer to the Department for Education guidance on mental health and behaviour in schools9 for more information.
+Refer to the Department for Education guidance on mental health and behaviour in schools11 for more information.

-10.5 Child on Child abuse
+10.5 Child on child abuse

-The schools take all reports and concerns about child on child abuse, including child on child sexual violence and harassment, very seriously.
-This includes any reports or concerns that have occurred outside of the school premises, or online.
+The school/college takes all reports and concerns about child on child abuse, including child on child sexual violence and harassment, very seriously.
+This includes any reports or concerns that have occurred outside of the school or college premises, or online.

 In order to ensure that our policy on child on child abuse is well-promoted, easily understood and accessible, we have included information about our approach to minimising and responding to child on child abuse as an appendix.
-Full details of how the schools prevent, respond to and support victims of child on child abuse can be found at Appendix A.
+Full details of how the school prevents, responds to and supports victims of child on child abuse can be found at Appendix A.